steelhead99x/muxie/readme.md

 ## Prerequisites
 - Docker and Docker Compose
 - Recommended: NVIDIA GPU (e.g., RTX 3090 with 16 GB VRAM).
 CPU will work but will not work with current configuration (see cpu branch).
+- Recommended 40GB of free space on storage drive

 ## Quick Start
 1) Configure environment: